The Horn of Plenty: Production details

-The runway show was staged on 10 March 2009 at the Palais Omnisports de Paris-Bercy in Paris.
+The runway show was staged on 10 March 2009 at the Palais Omnisports de Paris-Bercy in Paris during Paris Fashion Week.
 The show was dedicated to McQueen's mother.
 The invitation featured the photograph which had inspired the collection, a portrait of a woman wearing a white plastic bag as a wimple.

 McQueen worked with a consistent creative team for his shows.
 Overall styling was handled by Camilla Nickerson, while Gainsbury & Whiting oversaw production.
-Joseph Bennett, who had designed all of McQueen's runways since No. 13 (Spring/Summer 1999), returned for set design.
+Joseph Bennett returned for set design.
 Hair was styled by Guido Palau, make-up by Peter Philips.

-The runway was made of cracked black glass, which author Dana Thomas took as "a swipe at fashion's self-obsession", and curator Kate Bethune thought was an allusion to the shattered economy.
+The runway was made of cracked, mirror-like black glass, which author Dana Thomas took as "a swipe at fashion's self-obsession", and curator Kate Bethune thought was an allusion to the shattered economy.
 The centrepiece of the set was a large pile of props from McQueen's past shows, all painted black.
 There were horses from the carousel in What a Merry-Go-Round, the chandelier from Sarabande (Spring/Summer 2007), and a branch from the tree at the centre of The Girl Who Lived in the Tree (Autumn/Winter 2008).
 There was also, in a nod to the collection's subtitle, a kitchen sink.

+The soundtrack consisted of samples and remixes from the soundtracks of McQueen's previous shows, as well as the Marilyn Manson song "The Beautiful People" (1996).
+"Witch Doktor" (1994) by Armand van Helden was featured in No. 13 (Spring/Summer 1998).
+"Dooms Night" (1999) by Azzido Da Bass appeared in Voss (Spring/Summer 2001).
+"Dance, Dance, Dance" (1977) by Chic appeared in Deliverance (Spring/Summer 2004).